15 Jun Case Study: Overcoming Severe Dyslexia, Dyscalculia and Low IQ

 Maddie had her last Edublox session on November 1, 2018.
 We have been working for 35 weeks and are of the opinion that the underlying deficits have been eradicated, and that she now needs to focus exclusively on getting her reading and spelling on grade level.
 We advised that Maddie’s language arts teacher provides a list of words appropriate for 4th grade, and that these words be used for a reading/spelling exercise, 30 minutes, four times per week.
-Words that have been covered so far, must be reviewed once a week by her mom and tutor.
+Words that have been covered so far, must be reviewed once a week.

 Maddie was reassessed on October 8 and 10, 2018, by one of the same psychologists who had done her previous tests, and did not know about the intensive cognitive intervention.
 The results were received on November 20.
 Below are the IQ test results — an increase of 16 IQ points compared to the assessment in September 2015, and 22 compared to the assessment in September 2016!

 Below is a graphic presentation of the three IQ tests done, two before Edublox (2015 and 2016), and one after Edublox (2018):

 The increase in IQ matches previous Edublox research projects, including a study done as early as 1987.